 - The increased amounts required in order to exhibit efficient antioxidant action (compared to synthetic antioxidants), which could result in alterations of the meat’s organoleptic traits (e.g., taste, color and odors) and, therefore, a decrease in its marketability.

 All the concerns raised by Manessis are addressed through DCD technology.
 The processing cost of spices/ plant/ fruits are reduced.
-The cost of meat based formulations are reduced through a reduction in processing and ingredient cost.
+The cost of meat-based formulations is reduced through a reduction in processing and ingredient cost.
 By increasing the bioavailability, flavour intensity and functionality of the active components through vastly reduced particle size, the required concentration is reduced (no need for increased concentration beyond what is found in nature).

 The UK Food Standards Agency is known to place great emphasis on the following aspects related to the extraction of antioxidants and I compare it with DCD technology.

 a.
 The exact extraction process used is important to them being either physical, chemical or microbiological.
 The question is how variations in the process can be eliminated.
-The use of DCD technology offers a simple disruption process where the source material is utilized in the form in which consumers will consume it in its natural state, including valuable components such as the peel which some consumer further treat themselves though drying or cooking before consumption but most throws it away.
+The use of DCD technology offers a simple disruption process where the source material is utilized in the form in which consumers will consume it in its natural state, including valuable components such as the peel which some consumers further treat themselves through drying or cooking before consumption but most throw it away.
 The constituents in the liquid/ gel/ paste following disruption will always be the same as in its natural form.

 b.
-The concentration of extracts is of concern to the commission, through, for example drying.
+The concentration of extracts is of concern to the commission, though, for example drying.
 DCD technology does not concentrate anything.
 It makes what is already there more available!

 c.
 The Agency asks the same question as above slightly differently.
 Does the extraction process result in high levels of antioxidants and/or other chemical components?
 DCD technology does not change or add to the normal, natural composition of the spice/ fruit/ vegetable.